 |

-GradConnections is a weekly newsletter from the Graduate School to all grad students each Tuesday during the academic year.
-This special edition is designed with new students in mind, with helpful tips to get you ready for graduate school at UW–Madison.
+Brush up on what you need to know with GradConnections!
+This special edition is designed with new students in mind, sharing helpful tips to get you ready for graduate school.
 Watch for another special edition in mid-July.

 |